Get A Quote

 As the above scenarios explain, understanding how to manage employees, dismiss employees, and accommodate various issues is a complicated matter that concerns both rights employees have in court, and through various statutory bodies.
 A small investment has the potential to rescue your business from disruptive and potentially expensive labour issues.

-If you are interested in learning more about Employment Practices Insurance and how it will protect your business, please Contact Us.
-If you have questions about managing your workforce and would like to know if a dedicated employment law specialist is right for you please contact Andres Barker of Kent Employment Law at 604-266-7006.
+If you are interested in learning more about Employment Practices Liability Insurance and how it will protect your business, please Contact Us.

 NOT LEGAL ADVICE.
 Information made available on this website in any form is for information purposes only.
 It is not, and should not be taken as, legal advice.
 You should not rely on, or take or fail to take any action, based upon this information.
 Never disregard professional legal advice or delay in seeking legal advice because of something you have read on this website.
-We recommend contacting Andres Barker of Kent Employment Law who would be pleased to discuss any specific legal concerns you may have.
-Contact Andres Barker.
+We recommend contacting an employment lawyer wif you require legal advice.